 Cromolyn (Gastrocrom) is a mast cell stabilizer.
-It acts on mast cells in the body to prevent them from releasing substances that cause stomach and skin symptoms of the disease (like stomach pain, vomiting, nausea, flushing, itching, or hives).
+It prevents mast cells from releasing histamine and other chemicals that cause allergic or inflammatory symptoms like stomach pain, vomiting, nausea, diarrhea, headache, flushing, itching, and hives.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.